auca/com.121/Practice_Tasks/Practice_02.md

 how it works.
 Try to rewrite your program by only using one-way if constructs and the `goto` statement to jump in the code's flow to various labels similar to how the assembly was structured in GDB for the `while` loop.
-The source file should be named `06.goto.c` Rewrite the code for the `while` loop into 32- or 64-bit x86 inline assembly.
+The source file should be named `06.goto.c` Rewrite the code for the `while` loop into the 64-bit x86 inline assembly.
 Name the source file `06.inline.c`.

 Write a program `07` to print all ASCII characters from code 33 up to 126 with a `for` loop.
 Print the output in a tabular manner with 16 characters per row.